-Healthy ecosystem diagram taken from A Farmer’s Guide to Food Safety and Conservation: Facts, Tips, and Frequently Asked Questions
+Healthy ecosystem diagram taken from the 2017 updated: A Farmer’s Guide to Food Safety and Conservation: Facts, Tips, and FAQs.

 Local Food Safety Collaborative: CAFF is partnering with the National Farmers Union and other organizations to create resources and educational workshops for farmers on the new FSMA requirements.

 Good Agricultural Practices for Small Diversified Farms: Tips and Strategies to Reduce Risk and Pass an Audit – Carolina Farm Stewardship Association.
 Wild Farm Alliance’s 2016 This handbook helps conservation planners who work with produce growers, and the growers themselves, to co-manage food safety and conservation by understanding food safety risks in the growing environment, and by learning details of how specific management practices may reduce or increase food safety risk.

 Food Safety on the Farm (Unit 7.0 from Teaching Direct Marketing and Small Farm Viability) – This unit is an introduction to food safety and microbial contamination on farm, and also considers how to assess risks on farm and start to develop a plan for a farm.

 GAP FSMA and On-Farm Food Safety Planning Video – Shows the basics of what GAPs are and why they are important, from the Washington State Department of Agriculture